linode/docs/docs/guides/uptime/loadbalancing/configure-failover-for-haproxy-on-akamai/index.md

 ---
 slug: configure-failover-for-haproxy-on-akamai
-title: "Configure Failover for Haproxy on Akamai"
+title: "Configure Failover for HAProxy on Akamai"
 description: "Learn how to set up HAProxy load balancing with IP sharing, FRRouting, and BGP failover in this step-by-step guide."
 authors: ["Tom Henderson"]
 contributors: ["Tom Henderson"]
-published: 2024-09-18
+published: 2024-12-17
 keywords: ['haproxy','load balancing','failover','ip sharing','frrouting','bgp','high availability']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 ---

-[HAProxy](https://www.haproxy.org/) is an HTTP and TCP gateway server that functions as a reverse proxy between a public-facing IP address and backend servers.
-It manages incoming traffic using frontend rules and distributes it across backend servers, providing load balancing and repairing HTTP requests when needed.
+[HAProxy](https://www.haproxy.org/) is an HTTP and TCP gateway server that functions as a reverse proxy between a public-facing IP address and a set of backend servers.
+It manages incoming traffic using frontend rules and distributes it across the backend servers, providing load balancing and repairing HTTP requests when needed.

 However, HAProxy introduces a single point of failure.
 If the HAProxy server goes down, client connections to backend services are interrupted.
 This guide demonstrates how to configure HAProxy with a shared IP address and [FRRouting](https://frrouting.org/) to manage failover.
 The IP Sharing setup enables two HAProxy instances (primary and backup) to operate under the same IP address.
-In this setup, one instance is always active and the other stands ready to take over in case of failure.
-FRRouting, configured with the Border Gateway Protocol (BGP), facilitates this automatic failover, maintaining service continuity.
+In this setup, the primary instance is always active and the backup instance stands ready to take over in case of failure of the primary instance.
+FRRouting, configured with the Border Gateway Protocol (*BGP*), facilitates this automatic failover and maintains service continuity.

-This guide uses the free and open source (FOSS) version of HAProxy to create and demonstrate basic HAProxy failover pairs.
-With the FOSS version of HAProxy, the backup server doesn’t retain the connection states of the primary instance.
+This guide uses the free and open source (*FOSS*) version of HAProxy to create and demonstrate basic HAProxy failover pairs.
+With the FOSS version of HAProxy, the backup server doesn't retain the connection states of the primary instance.
 Therefore, when the backup becomes active, clients may need to reconnect to re-establish sessions.
 In contrast, the enterprise edition offers state-saving and restoration capabilities, along with other features that restore a failover with configuration data.

 ## Before You Begin